arcanebyte/arcanebyte.github.io/harddrive-product.md

 - Revision A: Supports Apple Lisa 2/5 and Apple ///
 - Revision B: Supports Apple Lisa 2/5, Apple Lisa 2/10, and Apple ///

+Both Rev A and Rev B designs have been made available for [https://github.com/arcanebyte/cameo/tree/prod/hardware/arcanebyte_aphde](download) in EAGLE format should you choose to build one yourself.

 ### Purchase Options

 For your convenience, you can purchase directly from our site.
 Please note there are multiple variants of this product.